-We have recently announced that all employees will be required to be vaccinated against the COVID-19 virus or undergo weekly testing in order to protect the families in our care.
+In September 2021 we announced that all employees are required to be vaccinated against the COVID-19 virus or undergo weekly testing in order to protect the families in our care.
 Learn More >

 Foundations School started as an interest based, nationally accredited childcare and learning center for infants, toddlers & preschoolers in 2004.
 Demand for Pre-K and elementary age groups led to the addition of the elementary & middle school gym building in 2011.
 Our progressive teaching style for all ages means we have low ratios; focused integrated STEM subject matter; brain-based learning and child initiated project work.